Starting an affiliate website is a great way to make money online.

 What is Content Management Software (CMS)?

-Back in the 90’s and early 2000’s if you wanted to build a website, you had to learn how to program HTML.
+Back in the nineties and early two thousands, if you wanted to build a website, you had to learn how to program HTML.

 HTML is a special language that tells your browser what a website looks like.